ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

          storage: 24Gi
    ```

-4. Create the PVC.
+4. Create the PVC:

    ```bash
    kubectl apply -f mypvc.yaml
    ```

-5. Verify that your PVC is created and bound to the PV.
-This process can take a few minutes.
+5. Verify that your PVC is created and bound to the PV (this process can take a few minutes):

    ```bash
    kubectl describe pvc mypvc
    ```

-For more details on creating custom storages classes checkout the cluster storage [documentation](https://console.bluemix.net/docs/containers/cs_storage.html#create).
+For more details on creating custom storages classes, please see the [cluster storage documentation](https://console.bluemix.net/docs/containers/cs_storage.html#create).

 **Setting up backup and restore solutions for NFS file shares and block storage**

 File shares and block storage are provisioned into the same location as your cluster.
-The storage is hosted on clustered servers by IBM to provide availability in case a server goes down.
+The storage itself is hosted on clustered servers by IBM to provide high availability.
 However, file shares and block storage are not backed up automatically and might be inaccessible if the entire location fails.
-To protect your data from being lost or damaged, you can set up periodic backups that you can use to restore your data when needed.
+To protect your data from being lost or damaged, you can set up periodic backups, which you can use to restore your data when needed.

-Review the following [backup and restore](https://console.bluemix.net/docs/containers/cs_storage.html#backup_restore) options for your NFS file shares and block storage.
+Please review the following [backup and restore](https://console.bluemix.net/docs/containers/cs_storage.html#backup_restore) options for your NFS file shares and block storage.

-**Move existing data over**

-Copy data to and from pods and containers
+**Moving existing data**

-You can use the `kubectl cp` command to copy files and directories to and from pods or specific containers in your cluster.
+Use the `kubectl cp` command to copy files and directories to and from pods or specific containers in your cluster.
+The command has various options:

-You can use the command in various ways:

 - Copy data from your local machine to a pod in your cluster: `kubectl cp <local_filepath>/<filename> <namespace>/<pod>:<pod_filepath>`
 - Copy data from a pod in your cluster to your local machine: `kubectl cp <namespace>/<pod>:<pod_filepath>/<filename> <local_filepath>/<filename>`
-- Copy data from a pod in your cluster to a specific container in another pod another: `kubectl cp<namespace>/<pod>:<pod_filepath> <namespace>/<other_pod>:<pod_filepath> -c<container>`
+- Copy data from a pod in your cluster to a specific container in another pod: `kubectl cp<namespace>/<pod>:<pod_filepath> <namespace>/<other_pod>:<pod_filepath> -c<container>`

 **ToDo:** Need to add steps to copy data to File Storage.

-### Create Kubernetes deployment yaml
+### Create the Kubernetes deployment yaml

 A *Deployment* controller provides declarative updates for Pods and ReplicaSets.
 You describe a *desired state* in a Deployment object, and the Deployment controller changes the actual state to the desired state at a controlled rate.
 You can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments.